 Although sufficient for snorkeling and most water sports, the depth rating for these cameras is often unsuitable for most diving.

 Compact digital cameras with separate underwater housings are the most common underwater option and can be quite capable.
 Varying in size, this broad category generally includes all non-waterproof and non-changeable-lens digital cameras in an appropriate underwater housing.

-A main consideration when going the route is system cost.
+A main consideration when going this route is the overall system cost.
 Housings usually cost as much as the camera it’s designed for, and often can’t be used with any other model.
 Before purchasing, determine if you are putting money in the right camera.

-Generally, larger image sensors and wider zooms are desirable for underwater.
-Additional underwater strobes can be set up to work with many compact digital cameras, and they are usually triggered by the cameras built in flash.
+Generally, larger image sensors and wider zooms are desirable for underwater photography.
+Additional underwater strobes can be set up to work with many compact digital cameras, and they are usually triggered by the camera’s built-in flash.